buzzie71/MaskOfFutures/README.md

 - Last entity to deal killing blow to player (if killed by entity such as a mob)
 - Death message (if it exists; if this does not appear, then a death message for that particular reason and killer is missing!)

+The configuration supports the use of color codes with a & prefix.
+In addition to the Minecraft formatting codes, other codes are used to specify different strings:

+`&p` denotes the name of the killed player.
+`&z` denotes the name of the killing mob.
+If the mob does not have a custom name, the name of the mob type is used instead.
+`&i` denotes the name of the item in the killing mob's hand at the time of the kill.
+If the item does not have a custom name (that is, not named on an anvil or through plugins), then the item type as listed in the Bukkit API's Material enum is used instead.
+(This is used in the with-item phrase contained in msg.mobtype.item, which is not included in the death message unless the killing mob is holding an item.
+The behavior of using this code in the main death message when the mob is not holding an item is undefined.)
+`&w` denotes a space concatenated in front of the with-item phrase given in msg.mobtype.item.
+This can be inserted in death messages for mobs that can kill with an item (given in msg.mobtype.noitem) to specify where this phrase goes in the message.
+Such a death message will append the with-item phrase at the end of the given death message if the `&w` code is missing.

 ===
 Undead horse spawning and taming
 ===